msmahagamage/msmahagamage.github.io/README.md

-# Madusha Sammani Maha Gamage - Personal Academic Portfolio
+# Madusha Sammani Maha Gamage CV and Personal Academic Portfolio

 This repository contains the source code for my personal academic and professional portfolio website.